ivanvorobei/awesome-ios/CONTRIBUTING.md

 # Contributing

-For add you library, make changes in `Sources/content.json` and create pull request.
+For add library, make changes in [`Sources/content.json`](https://github.com/ivanvorobei/awesome-ios-ui/blob/main/Sources/content.json) and create pull request.
+You shoudn't change any other file.

-You shoud complete all fields and choose category.
-Category list and its `id` you can fine in `Sources/database.json`.
+Complete all fields and choose category and section.
+Category and sections ids you can find in [`Sources/database.json`](https://github.com/ivanvorobei/awesome-ios-ui/blob/main/Sources/database.json).
+If you can't find relative section or category, please, contact with me or make pull request with new.

-Don't change other files, readme and [website](https://awesome-ios.com)  updated automatically in time.
+Don't change readme file.
+Website [awesome-ios.com](https://awesome-ios.com) update automatically in time.